opf/openproject/docs/system-admin-guide/authentication/saml/README.md

 - In the ADFS management snap-in, right click on`AD FS -> Relying Party Trusts` , and select `Add Relying Party Trust...`
 - Select **Claims aware** and hit Start
 - **Select Data Source**: Choose "Enter data about the relying party manually" and click Next
-- **Specifiy Display Name**: Enter "OpenProject" or any arbitrary name for the OpenProject instance you want to identify
+- **Specify Display Name**: Enter "OpenProject" or any arbitrary name for the OpenProject instance you want to identify
 - **Configure Certificate**: Skip this step, unless you explicitly want to enable assertion encryption, whose steps are documented for OpenProject above.

 - **Configure URL**: Check "Enable support for the SAML 2.0 WebSSO protocol" and enter the URL `https://<Your OpenProject hostname>/auth/saml`